-1. Increasing that dog’s chance of being adopted.
+1. Increase the dog’s chance of being adopted.
 By fostering a dog, you are the link between them and a potential home.
-If you foster a dog, you have the ability to transform that shelter dog into a dog that anyone would be lucky to adopt.
+If you foster a dog, you have the ability to transform that shelter dog into one that anyone would be lucky to adopt.

-4. You are saving lives.
+4. Are saving lives.
 LHK9 is almost always at capacity and we cannot take in more dogs until additional foster homes open up.
-By taking a foster dog into your home, you actually save two lives: the life of your foster dog and the life of the dog who takes his/her place in the shelter.
+By taking a foster dog into your home, you actually save two lives: the life of your foster dog and the life of the dog that takes his/her place in the shelter.

-6. The dog gets to live with your family rather than at a shelter.
-Dogs get stressed in shelter conditions.
-Shelters are noisy with limited one-on-one interaction.
-The dogs don’t get enough exercise, training or socialization.
-With time, many dogs develop psychological issues as pent-up energy, frustration, aggression or boredom builds.
+5. Give a dog the chance to live in a home rather than a shelter.
+Dogs get stressed in shelter conditions; they are noisy and provide limited one-on-one interaction.
+Animals often don’t get enough exercise, training or socialization.
+With time, dogs can develop psychological issues as pent-up energy, frustration, aggression or boredom builds.

-7. Volunteering makes a person feel good!
-Fostering a dog is a way to give back to your community.
-If you love animals, there is nothing more rewarding than helping a homeless dog!
+6. Feel good!
+Fostering a dog is a way to give back to your community and makes you feel good!
+If you love animals, there is nothing more rewarding than helping homeless dogs.